explore the peak district

 Cromford (Arkwright) Mill

-Cromford Mill was the first water-powered cotton spinning mill developed by Sir Richard Arkwright in 1771 which was quickly copied by mills in Lancashire, Germany and the United States.
+Cromford Mill was the first water-powered cotton spinning mill developed by Sir Richard Arkwright in 1771.
 It forms the centrepiece of Derwent Valley Mills now a UNESCO World Heritage Site.

 Biddulph Grange – National Trust